 Her multiple breast augmentations saw her go from a B-cup to a C-cup.
 Later she had surgery to bring her to a D-cup and a year later an F-cup.
 She later had a breast reduction to bring her chest down to 32 C but after her breakup, with ex-husband Peter Andre, she went under the knife to increase up to an F cup.

 In 2015, Price announced she was having her breast implants removed and went back to a more natural look reducing them from a 32G to a 32B.
 Finally, a year later, she travelled to Belgium to get her biggest implants yet – 32GG.

 This week she sold the picture taken of her undergoing a series of major procedures, including a face-lift

-Last year, Price vowed never to undergo a major procedure again after she was photographed leaving a clinic in Turkey in a wheelchair with bandages and drains coming out of her head.
-This week she sold the picture taken of her undergoing a series of major procedures, including a face-lift, for thousands.
+In 2018, Price vowed never to undergo a major procedure again after she was photographed leaving a clinic in Turkey in a wheelchair with bandages and drains coming out of her head.
+She sold the picture taken of her undergoing a series of major procedures, including a face-lift, for thousands.

 "Everything has beauty but not everyone sees it", according to Confucius.
 Certainly, appearance is one of the things that matters a lot to many of us.
 But being bombarded with idealised images creates pressure – especially among young people.
 It is a pressure that cosmetic providers can easily prey on.

 Now doctors in the UK have spoken up saying that the availability of quick-fix procedures and its correlation with mental health merits more attention.
 The NHS has tasked providers with having more robust "duty of care" especially when it comes to more accessible treatments like Botox and fillers.

 Professor Stephen Powis, the national medical director of the NHS, believes providers should be officially registered and trained to spot people with body-image problems or other mental health issues.
 He says too many providers are "operating as a law unto themselves".